os-adv-dev/mobile-messaging-cordova-plugin/README.md

                     notificationAccentColor: <String; set to hex color value in format '#RRGGBB' or '#AARRGGBB'>
                 }
             },
+            function() {
+                console.log(`Mobile Messaging SDK has started initialization process.
+Register for registrationUpdated event to know when it's ready to be used.`);
+            },
             function(error) {
                 console.log('Init error: ' + error.description);
             }